anoma/namada/documentation/dev/src/explore/design/pos.md

 An "unbond" with epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
 Once withdrawn, the unbond is deleted and the tokens are credited to the source account.

+Note that unlike bonding and unbonding where token changes are delayed to some future epochs (pipeline or unbonding offset), the token withdrawal applies immediately.
+This because when the tokens are withdrawable, they are already "unlocked" from the PoS system and do not contribute to voting power.

 ### Staking rewards

 To a validator who proposed a block, the system rewards tokens based on the `block_proposer_reward` [system parameter](#system-parameters) and each validator that voted on a block receives `block_vote_reward`.